Spreadex - Best Overall Platform for Trading Indices

 Final Thoughts

-The more useful finding from our testing was how much total costs diverge once you factor in overnight financing.
-The spread is the headline number every broker wants you to compare, and it matters for day traders.
-But if you're holding index positions for days or weeks, financing charges doubled or tripled the actual cost of the trade on every platform we tested.
-That's something worth modelling before you commit to a strategy.
+The thing that surprised me most was how far total costs drift once you factor in overnight financing.
+The spread is the number every broker wants you to compare, and it matters for day traders - but hold a position for days or weeks and financing doubled or tripled the real cost on every platform I tested.
+Model that before you commit to a strategy.

-Every platform on this list is FCA-regulated, and we verified each FRN on the register.
-Beyond that, the right choice comes down to how you trade, how often you trade and whether you value breadth, speed, cost predictability or platform depth.
-Test two or three on demo before depositing real money — the differences are easier to feel than to read about.
+Every platform here is FCA-regulated and I checked each FRN on the register myself.
+Beyond that, it comes down to how and how often you trade, and whether you value breadth, speed, predictable costs or platform depth.
+Try two or three on demo first - the differences are easier to feel than to read about.

 FAQs